-- Depression, weakened immune system, thyroid malfunctioning, kidney problems and other health concerns occur far more frequently in diabetics as the disease progresses unchecked.
+- Depression, a weakened immune system, thyroid malfunctioning, kidney problems and other health concerns occur far more frequently in people with diabetes as the disease progresses unchecked.
 The reasons are the same as mentioned above: damage to nerves and blood vessels.

 According to some estimates, diabetes cases have increased by an incredible 700 percent in the last 50 years.
 In fact, approximately 1 in 4 Americans either have diabetes or pre-diabetes (diminished fasting glucose).
 The diabetes juggernaut continues to steamroll forward, seemingly unstoppable.

 But Don’t Despair.
 This Malevolent Behemoth can be Stopped and Reversed

 Hopefully, the case has been made for just how debilitating and deadly the complications arising from diabetes can be.

 Now it’s time to let you know that Growth Hormone replacement therapy is a powerful battering ram that you can add to your arsenal to defeat this beast!
 Here’s how and why:

 Both diabetics and obese people have low Growth Hormone (GH) levels.